 If the sentencing hearing is not held immediately following a guilty plea or guilty verdict, the judge may

-- keep the defendant in custody (that is, in jail),
+- keep you in custody (that is, in jail),

-- order an out-of-custody defendant to go into custody, or
+- order you to go into custody, or

-- require the defendant to post or remain on bail to assure his/her appearance at the time of sentencing.
+- require you to post or remain on bail to assure your appearance at the time of sentencing.

-Like all California criminal proceedings, the defendant is endowed with certain rights during his/her sentencing hearing.
+Like all California criminal proceedings, you are endowed with certain rights during your sentencing hearing.
 Some of the most noteworthy rights include (but are not limited to):

 - the right to be present for sentencing,9